michael-hoss/perceptest/research/delta_crit/README.md

 # DeltaCrit

-Assess whether the perception under test underestimates or overestimates the criticality of the current scene.
+Assess whether the perception under test underestimates or overestimates the criticality of the current scene or scenario.